(616) 784-5525

 When to Aerate

 Knowing when to aerate your lawn is a crucial part of the aeration process.
 Aeration should be done once a year for maximum efficiency, especially if you live in an area where the soil is very clay dense.
 It is best to aerate just before the peak growing season for grass.
-For those of us who live in Michigan, early fall or early spring are the best times for law aeration.
+For those of us who live in Michigan, early fall or early spring are the best times for lawn aeration.
+If you're in West Michigan, and could use some help with your lawn feel free to check out our services.

 Types of Aeration Equipment